ptrstr/Kenobi-Server/README.md

 ---

 ### What is [this repo?](https://github.com/Aayush9029/Kenobi-Server)
-It's repo for the opensource version of kenobi desktop app which works on windows, linux along side macOS.
+It's repo for the opensource version of Kenobi desktop app which works on Windows, Linux along side MacOS.

 ### Why is the desktop app opensource?
 To help others who are struggling with writing code that commnunicates with between *desktop <=> iOS Devices*
-> It is not limited to iOS devices (can be expanded to PWA, android apps and even desktop apps)
+> It is not limited to iOS devices (can be expanded to PWA, Android apps and even desktop apps)

 ### How does this work?